Arrival: New York Penn Station

 David began his formal architectural studies at the University of Illinois at Chicago, completed his Bachelor of Arts degree at DePaul University, and earned his professional Master of Architecture degree at the University of Cincinnati’s College of Design, Architecture, Art, and Planning, which is consistently ranked as one of the world’s top design schools.

 When not involved with professional practice, David enjoys reading about history and geography, being involved in the community, listening to electronic music, sampling craft cocktails at his favorite tiki bars, and exploring new places from the side streets of London to the mountains of the Pacific Northwest.

-David is a registered architect in the state of Ohio, holds certification from the National Council of Architectural Registration Boards, and is a member of the American Institute of Architects.
+David is a registered architect in the states of Washington and Ohio, holds certification from the National Council of Architectural Registration Boards, and is a member of the American Institute of Architects.

 More information: DavidColeAIA.com

 © by David S. Cole.
 All rights reserved.

 This work contains material protected under international and federal copyright laws and treaties.
 Any unauthorized reprint or use of this material is prohibited.
 No part of this work may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system without express written permission from the author.
 Quoted text and images remain the intellectual property of their respective authors.